 The water surrounding the construction site is buzzing with activity.
 Ships deliver wheel loaders and excavators.
 Floating cranes are anchored where the underwater base for the first lock gate will be positioned.
 The daily schedules have to be approved by the Port of Amsterdam; after all, traffic on the channel has to flow without interruption.
 According to Jaap Blokland, one of the main challenges the project faces is the "tight schedule".
 The contract was awarded in September 2015 to OpenIJ, a joint venture between the Dutch construction groups Royal BAM and Volker Wessels, together with financial investors.

 Preparatory work started a few months later.
 This involved clearing underground bunkers and looking for duds from the Second World War, among other things.
-The new sea lock should be in continuous operation no later than in autumn 2019, although the first ships will have already tested it before then.
+The new sea lock should be in continuous operation no later than in January 2022, although the first ships will have already tested it before then.
 The extremely tight construction site adds further complication.
 The four existing locks will continue operating non-stop.
 The construction site is located in the midst of all this activity, as the new lock is positioned between the Northern and Middle Lock.

 The new lock not only differs from the Noordersluis in terms of size; it will have a wider range of uses, too.
 Given that it is substantially deeper, it can be operated regardless of the tides.
 Captains of ocean-going giants previously had to sometimes wait for high tide or transship part of the cargo in IJmuiden to smaller vessels.

 The lock walls will soar five metres above the current water level, thus providing defence against rising sea levels brought about by climate change while also strengthening the country's flood control.
 The enormous trough will be cast from 290,000 cubic metres of cement – three times as much as, for example, the new European Central Bank building in Frankfurt.